fortran-lang/stdlib/doc/specs/stdlib_random.md

----
-title: random
----
+# `stdlib_random`

-# Statistical Distributions -- Pseudorandom Number Generator Module
+Statistical Distributions: Pseudorandom Number Generator Module

-[TOC]

 ## `random_seed` - set or get a value of seed to the probability distribution pseudorandom number generator

 ### Status